md5sha256/Escape-the-dungeon/README.md

 -Update status of player

 ## Program components
--header.h (Include all the global variables including status of player)\n -player_status (Print player's status)
+- header.h (Include all the global variables including status of player)
+- player_status (Print player's status)
--start.cpp (Background information, skill point allocation) -fight.cpp (Generate monster when called) -campfire.cpp (Let player decide if heal HP or allocate one more skill point) -shop.cpp (Provide new cards that player can buy) -boss.cpp (Generate a boss, if boss defeated --> win, else --> lose)
+- start.cpp (Background information, skill point allocation)
+- fight.cpp (Generate monster when called)
+- campfire.cpp (Let player decide if heal HP or allocate one more skill point)
+- shop.cpp (Provide new cards that player can buy)
+- boss.cpp (Generate a boss, if boss defeated --> win, else --> lose)